datawire/ambassador-docs/docs/emissary/pre-release/about/features-and-benefits.md

 ## Self-Service via Kubernetes Annotations

 $productName$ is built from the start to support _self-service_ deployments -- a developer working on a new service doesn't have to go to Operations to get their service added to the mesh, they can do it themselves in a matter of seconds.
 Likewise, a developer can remove their service from the mesh, or merge services, or separate services, as needed, at their convenience.
-All of these operations are performed via Kubernetes annotations, so it can easily integrate with your existing development workflow.
+All of these operations are performed via Kubernetes resources or annotations, so they can easily integrate with your existing development workflow.

 ## Flexible canary deployments